 The kids lunchbox is $18 which seems very expensive, but the lunchboxes cost $14 from the gift shop plus you get a kids sandwich (normally $4), a piece of fruit and a LEGO biscuit (normally $2.50).
 So if you’re wanting to take home the LEGO lunchbox anyway the kids lunchbox deal is better value for money.

-Note technically outside food or beverages are not permitted, unless it’s baby food or for food allergies.
-However, I noticed lots of families eating their own food so not sure how strictly that’s policed.
+Note technically outside food or beverages are not permitted, unless it's baby food or for food allergies.
+However, I notice lots of families eating their own food so not sure how strictly that’s policed.

 Finally, of course you must exit through the gift shop!